jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 **Computer Science** is how you get the computer to do what you want it to do.

-**Software Engineering** is how a team gets the computer to do what they think the customer wants the computer to do in such a way that they can easily change it when the customer tells them that what it does isn't what they wanted.
+**Software Engineering** is how a team gets the computer to do what they think the customer wants ... and then change it when the customer tells them that isn’t what they meant.

 In a **Computer Science** degree, you're usually expected and often required to do your own work alone.

 In a **Software Engineering** career, you're usually expected to work with a team.

 **Computer Science** programs tend to have a lifespan of days to weeks.
-They tend to be relatively small, well defined, static, implemented completely by the student and once handed in, never revisited.
+They tend to be relatively small, well defined, static, implemented completely by the student and once handed in, rarely revisited.

 **Software Engineering** programs tend to have a lifespan of months to years to decades.
 They tend to be large, a bit ill-defined, dynamic, implemented by teams, and require constant maintenance.

 **Computer Science** is about technology and mathematical rigor.
-It focuses upon precision, correctness, and individual mastery.
+It focuses on precision, correctness, and individual mastery.

 **Software Engineering** is about communication with others.
 It's a social science.
 It manages coordination, change, and ambiguity.

-You need a foundation in **Computer Science** to practice **Software Engineering**.
+You need some foundation in **Computer Science** to practice **Software Engineering**.
 They are related yet different disciplines.
-I don't know that academia necessarily conveys that distinction these days.
+I’m not convinced academia consistently conveys that distinction.
 I think it's getting better with the introduction of **Software Engineering** courses, but I don't think academia has a full grasp on the distinction between **Computer Science** and **Software Engineering** quite yet.
 Maybe I'm wrong.
 I hope so.